mkuthan/mkuthan.github.io/_posts/2014-05-26-the-twelve-factor-app-part1.md

 The difference between build and release stages is somehow new for me.
 My JEE applications are released and deployed to the Maven repository.
 The deployed WAR files are deployable on any environment, the configuration is externalized and applied during Maven WAR overlay process.
-The outcome of the overlay is not stored as a reference but maybe it should.
+The outcome of the overlay isn't stored as a reference but maybe it should.
 The question is where to put release?
 Again in the Maven repository or as a Bamboo build artifact?

 What I apply during the _run stage_ is the database schema migration using _Liquibase_ or _Flyway_ and it really works.